Rhapsody (film): Production

-The novel Maurice Guest was originally published in 1908.
+The novel Maurice Guest was published in 1908.

 Rhapsody was filmed on location in Florhofgasse, Zürich (the street scenes) and Pontresina, Kanton Graubünden in Switzerland.

 Reception

-According to MGM records, the film earned $1,291,000 in the U.S. and Canada and $2,001,000 elsewhere, resulting in a loss of $217,000.
+According to MGM records, the film earned $1,291,000 in the U.S. and Canada and $2,001,000 in other markets, resulting in a loss of $217,000.
 The movie was re-released in February 1962 to benefit from the publicity created for the movie Cleopatra.

 The film is recognized by American Film Institute in these lists: